SensiLab/SimpleMusicCollaborator/README.md

 pip install magenta==1.3.1
 ```

+Please look through the requirements.txt file and ensure you utilise libraries with same version.
+In particular, ensure the version of tensorflow-datasets and pygame are the same to avoid unexpected error messages.

 You also need to install `google cloud sdk` to get `Music Transformer` pre-trained model on cloud bucket.
 To get Google Cloud
 SDK please follow this [installation guide](https://cloud.google.com/sdk/docs/downloads-versioned-archives).